A Day in the Life of an Alaskan Truck Driver

 Trained for the Terrain

-Beyond the solitude of the open road, truck driving in Alaska brings unique challenges that require experience, professional judgment, and critical thinking.
+Beyond the solitude of the open road, truck driving in Alaska brings challenges that require experience, professional judgment, and critical thinking.

 Alaska has vast forests, tall mountains, and beautiful glaciers.
 Our terrain is often difficult to navigate, especially when hauling large loads.
 Steep hills, unpaved roads, changing weather patterns, and wildlife can be tough on the truck and the driver.